Resources and publications for the Virtual School

 - Condition-specific videos - This suite of introductory training videos from the National Association for Special Educational Needs was created in 2019 with the aim of providing Early Career Teachers (ECTs)/ Newly Qualified Teachers (NQTs) with helpful pointers, techniques and advice on inclusive teaching strategies.
 The videos cover ADHD, Acquired Brain Injury, Autism, Down’s Syndrome, Dyscalculia, Dyslexia, Dyspraxia, Hearing Impairment, Physical Disability, Social, Emotional and Mental Health, Speech, Language and Communication Needs and Visual Impairment.

-- Framework for evaluating the effectiveness of the school’s provision (docx format, 59Kb)
+- Ofsted‑aligned framework for evaluating the effectiveness of school provision for Virtual School cohorts (docx format, 97 KB)

 - Attachment difficulties in children and young people - overview (pdf format, 215Kb)